vsbenas/parser-gen/README.md

 ### parse

-The main operation of the tool is *parse*:
+This operation attempts to match a grammar to the given input.

 ```lua
 result, errors = parser-gen.parse(input, grammar [, errorfunction])